ccmitchellusa/ibmcloud-agents/README.md

 The base AI agent for building IBM Cloud agents that have built-in access to IBM Cloud MCP tools.
 The heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has:

-- 🧠llm connection
+- 🧠LLM connection
 - 🛠️IBMCloud MCP Server tool configuration
-- 🕵️agent 📃instructions.
+- 🕵️Agent 📃instructions.

 ## Features